zcash/zcash-gitian/README.md

     sudo pip install -U ansible

-#### GnuPG
+#### GnuPG 2.x

 Make sure GNU privacy guard is installed.

-    sudo apt-get install gnupg
+    sudo apt-get install gnupg2

-Also make sure it is callable using the command 'gpg2' (not just 'gpg').
-You may need a workaround here, e.g. creating a symlink from gpg2 to gpg.
+If installing via some other method, such as building directly from git source or using a different package manager, make sure it is callable using the command 'gpg2'.
+For instance, if it installs as 'gpg' you could create a symlink from gpg2 to gpg.

 ## Decide on a gpg keypair to use for gitian